SUPPORTING RHODE ISLAND WRITERS IN THE CREATION OF VIBRANT NEW WORKS

 For application writing samples and proposed works while in residence we accept fiction (all genres), narrative non-fiction, poetry, screenplays, and plays.

-Writers will be expected to start a new writing project while in residence and work on site at Linden Place for a minimum of 12 hours during the month of April, with no more than 6 visits.
-Writers are also required to attend the reading of their works in progress and community discussion in mid-June.
-Vaccination is required.
-Covid-19 safety guidelines are below.
+Writers will be expected to start a new writing project while in residence and work on site at Linden Place for a minimum of 8 hours during the month of April, with no more than 4 visits.
+Writers are also required to attend the reading of their works in progress and community discussion in early/mid-June.

-The residency is open to writers of all genres of fiction and narrative non-fiction, poets, screenwriters, and playwrights 18 and older who primarily reside in Rhode Island, or live within 25 miles of Linden Place, or attend Roger Williams University as an enrolled undergrad.
+The residency is open to writers of all genres of fiction and narrative non-fiction, poets, screenwriters, and playwrights 18 and older who primarily reside in Rhode Island or live within 25 miles of Linden Place.
 Beginner, mid-career, hobbyist, and established writers are welcome to apply.

 Writers will primarily be judged on the merit of their writing and Statement of Intent.
 However, we will also look at individuals within the context of the larger whole in order to ensure our 8 residents represent a diversity of viewpoints, life experiences, and genres.